-Is there still discrimination linked to periods ?
+Is there still discrimination linked to rules?

-How does discrimination manifest itself?
+How does this discrimination manifest itself?

 In 2015, UNICEF reported that one in 10 girls did not attend school during their menstrual period.
-It's vital that public authorities get to grips with the problem ofaccess to sanitary protection.
+Yet it's vital that public authorities get to grips with the problem ofaccess to sanitary protection.
 Indeed, it is essential that women, and even more so young girls, are able to manage their cycles in the best possible way, so that they can continue to learn, to limit the school drop-out rate in these countries, and so that they are freer.
 What's more, the lack of access to suitable sanitary protection increases the risk of infection and disease for women, who are forced to use pieces of cloth, rags or even leaves during their periods.

 Some women may resort to paid sex in order to pay for sanitary protection.